 Here are the logos of our sponsors:

-EVOLUTION of ORGANIC is finished but it’s not done until we raise and pay finishing costs.
-We just launched Buy Us A Song, a crowdfunding campaign to raise $20,000 to license five pieces of music.
-It’s the last step, and this is the last call for financial support.
+EVOLUTION of ORGANIC is finished but it’s not done until we raise funds for the licensing of music used in the film.
+We launched a home-brew crowdfunding campaign in June, Buy Us A Song to raise $20,000 to license five pieces of music.
+We have raised $12,500 from 32 contributors to date, thank you very much.
+But this is still short of our goal, so e will continue this campaign to the end of the year in an effort to raise the remaining $7,500.
 Go to the Buy Us A Song page on this website to contribute.

 Please contact Mark Kitchell about support, offers to help and questions.